omnect/omnect-device-service/README.md

 {"status": <HTTP-Statusode>,"payload":"<result>"}

-The supported "factory reset types" and the documentation in general about the factory reset can be found in the [meta-ics-dm layer](https://github.com/ICS-DeviceManagement/meta-ics-dm#factory-reset).
+The supported "factory reset type" and the documentation in general about the factory reset can be found in the [meta-ics-dm layer](https://github.com/ICS-DeviceManagement/meta-ics-dm#factory-reset).

 In case the method was successful received by the module the return value of the method looks like this: